Table of Contents

 4- How to use Glycyrrhiza glabra?

-Liquorice is used in form of powder, tea, decoction, mother tincture and deglycyrrhizinated licorice (DGL) Root Extract.
+Liquorice is used in the form of powder, tea, decoction, mother tincture and deglycyrrhizinated licorice (DGL) Root Extract.

-5- What are licorice benefits for skin?
+5- What are licorice benefits for the skin.

 Licorice use reduces the blemishes, brightens, heals and sooths irritated skin and lightens the dark under-eye circles, discoloration and age spots.